How to Start Getting Out From Under Financial Hardship

 Step 2: Attend Your Free Initial Consultation

-At your free initial consultation, you will meet with our attorneys to discuss your financial situation and potential options.
+At your free initial consultation, you will meet/talk with our attorneys to discuss your financial situation and potential options.
 Upon arriving at the office, we’ll ask you to fill out a brief, one-page questionnaire prior to our discussion.
 We use this questionnaire to assess your circumstances and lead our discussion on each issue in more detail.

 The typical initial consultation lasts between 30 minutes to an hour, and you will have the opportunity to ask as many questions as you like.
 Our goal is to make sure that you have all the information you need and have all your questions answered before you make a decision about what your best course of action will be.